RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 variation into account.
 The resulting average cell area and calibration factor was used to convert the measured cell intensities from the osmotic shock experiments to cell copy number.
-The details of this inference are described in depth in the supplemental information.
+The details of this inference are described in depth in the supplemental information (Standard Candle Calibration).

 ### Logistic regression
-&nbsp; &nbsp; &nbsp; &nbsp;We used Bayesian inferential methods to find the most probable values of the coefficients $\beta_0$ and $\beta_1$ and the appropriate credible regions and is described in detail in the supplement.
+&nbsp; &nbsp; &nbsp; &nbsp;We used Bayesian inferential methods to find the most probable values of the coefficients $\beta_0$ and $\beta_1$ and the appropriate credible regions and is described in detail in the supplemental information (*Logistic Regression*).
 Briefly, we used Markov chain Monte Carlo (MCMC) to sample from the log posterior distribution and took the most probable value as the mean of the samples for each parameter.
 The MCMC was performed using the Stan